 In this context, in 2020, the CIM launched the Inter-American Program on Democratic Strengthening and Women's Leadership, aimed at women candidates, political leaders, and the general public.
 The initiative, the first of its kind regionally, seeks to promote the political leadership and empowerment of women with a comprehensive approach through actions to politically empower women, produce knowledge, and create a regional network that, through ideological and partisan plurality, coordinates women in promoting the agenda for gender equality.
-The program's elements include: (1) the Course for Electoral Candidates; (2) a Specialization in Leadership and Public Policy; (3) research on the political leadership of women; and (4) the CIM Network of Women in Politics.
+The program's elements include: (1) the Course for Electoral Candidates; (2) a Specialization in Leadership and Public Policy; (3) research on the political leadership of women; (4) the CIM Network of Women in Politics; and (5) research and training on women's leadership for crisis and conflict management.

-In the framework of the program and the context of the pandemic, two virtual sessions of the Course for Electoral Candidates have already been held: in Ecuador (November 16-20, 2020)25 and Honduras (November 30 to December 4, 2020).
-On the one hand, the virtual modality is more flexible for participants.
+In the framework of the program and the context of the pandemic, three virtual sessions of the Course for Electoral Candidates have already been held: in Ecuador (November 16-20, 2020), 19 Honduras (November 30 to December 4, 2020), and Mexico (April 12-23, 2021).
+20 On the one hand, the virtual modality is more flexible for participants.
 For the hosting entities, the financial and coordination costs related to the in-person section are eliminated.
 However, the COVID-19 situation raises new challenges regarding the time availability of participants, forcing the coordination team to adjust schedules and shorten the length of the course because of the limitations of the virtual format.
 Additionally, there was a need to improve the use of technology to ensure that the dynamic between the participants-a crucial element of the courses-could be kept the same in the virtual format.